lj970926/weekly-paper-reading/markdown/(RSS20)OverlapNet.md

 ![delta layer](../images/wk7_delta.png)

-3. Correction Head: the correction head is mainly used to estimate the
+3. Correction Head: the correction head is mainly used to estimate the yaw angle.
+In this layer one feature map is expanded as twice in width and the other slide over the expanded map to obtain the raw angle.

+## 4 Strength

+1. The idea to use convolution neural network to predict the overlap and raw angle.
+2. The design of its loss function.
+3.

 # (2016 IROS)Fast Range Image-Based Segmentation of Sparse 3D Laser Scans for Online Operation